ratify-project/ratify-verifier-go/cosign/README.md

 - rekor_entry: Confirms whether the signature exists in the transparency log (for keyless verification).

 - timestamp_verified: Ensures that the signature has a valid timestamp (if timestamping was used).

-If any component of the verification fails (e.g., invalid signature, missing key, revoked certificate), the verifier returns an error.

 ## References